stdereka/liverpool-ion-switching/README.md

 It contains all the code and pipelines I used to create my winning submissions.
 If you run into any trouble with the setup/code or have any questions please contact me at [st.dereka@gmail.com](st.dereka@gmail.com).

+In `./summary.pdf` you can find a detailed model description.

 [Post](https://www.kaggle.com/c/liverpool-ion-switching/discussion/153991), which explains my approach to the challenge.

 Kaggle [kernel](https://www.kaggle.com/stdereka/2nd-place-solution-preprocessing-tricks) illustrating my preprocessing and data augmentation strategies.